vpphacker/GmailHack/README.md

+#Gmail Hack

-﻿This tool do Brute Force attack on your Given email 📧 account.
+This tool do Brute Force attack on your Given email 📧 account.
 Installation :

 Termux